 Sizing the major components of a campervan electrical system is a crucial part of your build.

 And a big enough battery bank will help ensure you can store that electricity and even have a little in reserve for rainy days.

 Amongst all this effort to calculate the major components, make sure you calculate the wire gauge needed too.

 This wire size calculator is ideal if you want to quickly check the wire size needed for a specific part of your build.
-Just use the quick wire size look up at the top of the calculator.

 It’s simple and straightforward to use.
 We’ve included a section below to answer some questions you may have.

 Need help & advice with your electrical setup?

 Includes 110v & 240v, solar, B2B, batteries, inverters, 12v & 24v systems, wire gauges in AWG & mm² & much more!

 A wire is made up of insulation – the plastic sheath – and the conductor – the metal strands inside the insulation.